Nauder/floowandereeze-and-modding-qt/docs/features/config.md

 - Asset settings affect all new replacements
 - Some changes require application restart
 - Backups create local copies of assets, so they take storage space
+- The text edit operations can take a *very* long time, depending on available resources and amount of cards modified